baldmer/baldmer.github.io/_posts/2020-05-20-apache2-php74-installation.md

 #### Install Personal Package Archives PPA

-Here, I used the repository from ondrej.
+For the most recent version of `PHP` I used the PPA repository from ondrej.

 ```bash
 $ sudo add-apt-repository -y ppa:ondrej/php